 Content is king when it comes to blogging.
 The more time you spend on it, the more everything else will come naturally.
 Your dashboard will look something similar to this, without the stats and drafts of course!
 You can write your first blog post.
 I actually write all of my posts in Microsoft Word and then copy them over to WordPress.

-I recommend starting a social media account specifically for your blog instead of trying to make your personal account the same.
+I recommend starting a social media account specifically for your blog instead of trying to change your personal account.
 I would start a Pinterest, Facebook “page”, and a gmail account where everything for your social media can go to.
-Start small and build as you go.
+Pinterest and Instagram are my two big traffic sources.
+Instagram is the most fun.
+Find what works for you, start small and build as you go.
 I can not stress enough to have fun with your blog.
 If you love it, you will most likely have more success!

 I hope this was helpful in getting your blog started because I know it can be stressful and overwhelming, especially if you have no technology skills whatsoever (Like me!)
 Thank god for the internet that makes a tutorial for pretty much anything.